NikolayJuly/drain-work-pool/README.md

 This package contains 2 classes, which aim to help orgnize heavy operations and limit simultaneous load on computer resources.
 You can choose one, which fit your needs:
-- [StaticSyncWorkPoolDrainer](Sources/WorkPoolDraning/StaticSyncWorkPoolDrainer.swift) - works with predefined stack of elements and execute same task on all of them.
+- [StaticSyncWorkPoolDrainer](Sources/WorkPoolDraning/StaticSyncWorkPoolDrainer.swift) - works with predefined stack of elements and execute same task on each of them.
 Task block must be sync
 - [DynamicAsyncWorkPoolDrainer](Sources/WorkPoolDraning/DynamicAsyncWorkPoolDrainer.swift) - work with dynamicly growing pool of work.
 Task block can be async

 ### Why do we need these classes, if we have TaskGroup? ###